This PDF is the current document as it appeared on Public Inspection on 10/24/2014 at 08:45 am.

-This document contains proposed regulations that will remove regulations relating to information reporting and backup withholding for the Qualified Payment Card Agent (QPCA) Program.
-This document also amends regulations to remove references to the QPCA Program and withdraws proposed regulations relating to the QPCA Program.
+This document contains final regulations that will remove regulations relating to information reporting and backup withholding for the Qualified Payment Card Agent (QPCA) Program.
+This document also amends regulations to remove references to the QPCA Program.
 Enactment of the payment card and third party network reporting requirements in the Housing Assistance Tax Act of 2008 made the QPCA Program obsolete.
-Because no payors have applied to be designated as a QPCA (and no payors have been designated as a QPCA), no taxpayers will be affected by these proposed regulations.
+Because no payors have applied to be designated as a QPCA (and no payors have been designated as a QPCA), no taxpayers will be affected by these final regulations.

 FOR FURTHER INFORMATION CONTACT: